-The actions that can be taken include a national social awareness response of the need to "share the load" on unpaid work so that gender stereotypes on unpaid work can be corrected and business, individuals and families are better educated on the benefits of shared duties.
+The actions that can be taken include a national social awareness response of the need to "share the load" on unpaid work so that businesses, individuals and families are better educated on the benefits of shared duties.

 Governments ought to consider a social awareness and educational or media campaign that challenges gender stereotypes where they disadvantage and often indirectly discriminate against women.